 This blog is not necesarrily a manifesto, but this words have definetly rung over and over in my mind again and again the last several months.
 I've offended some with these words, and others have affirmed them.
 So here goes this post.

-It is my conficted belief that the Kingdom of Heaven began and will be completed at a table, and not a temple, or cathedral, or mosque.
-It's humble beginnings are first in the 6 banquets Jesus particpates in in the book of look, the 7th the momement as Jesus sat and broke bread and drank wine with his disciples, the 8th when he breaks bread as a resurrection Jesus on the road to Emmaus, and finally, will be completed when we all sit together with Jesus and finally do the same at the Feast of the End of It All.
+It is my convicted belief that the Kingdom of Heaven began and will be completed at a table, and not a temple, or cathedral, or mosque.
+It's humble beginnings are first in the 6 banquets Jesus particpates in in the book of Luke, the 7th the momement as Jesus sat and broke bread and drank wine with his disciples, the 8th when he breaks bread as a resurrection Jesus on the road to Emmaus, and finally, will be completed when we all sit together with Jesus and finally do the same at the Feast of the End of It All.

 And, to expand on this theme, another thought has surfaced.
 Jesus was found on the road to Emmaus, not in a temple, or synagagoe or mosque, but rather walking as a traveler and no one realized who he was, until he sat at the table with them.